Acanthopholis: History

 In 1999 Xabier Pereda-Superbiola and Paul M. Barrett reviewed all Acanthopholis material.
 They concluded that all species were nomina dubia whose syntype specimens were composites of non-diagnostic ankylosaur and ornithopod remains.
 For example, the metatarsals included in the syntype series of Acanthopholis platypus are from a sauropod, but the remaining syntypes are not.
 They also found two previously unpublished names which Seeley had used to label museum specimens: "Acanthopholis hughesii" indicated SMC B55463-55490 and "Acanthopholis keepingi" SMC B55491-55526.
 Both names were not proposed by them as new species and are nomina nuda.

 Syngonosaurus was synonymised with Acanthopholis in 1999, but the genus was reinstated in a 2020 study, when Syngonosaurus and Eucercosaurus were reinterpreted as basal iguanodontians.

+A partial nodosaur skeleton from the Gault Formation in Kent, which had been scavenged by sharks shortly after the animal had died, was discovered and excavated between 2000–01 and it has been tentatively assigned to Acanthopholis.
+The specimen consists of osteoderms, vertebrae, parts of the sacrum and parts of the limbs and it is currently on loan from a private collection and is on display at the Maidstone Museum.